-- (1) A prospectus for a body's securities must contain all the information that investors and their professional advisers would reasonably require to make an informed assessment of the matters set out in the table below.
+- A prospectus for a body's securities must contain all the information that investors and their professional advisers would reasonably require to make an informed assessment of the matters set out in the table below.
 The prospectus must contain this information: - (a) only to the extent to which it is reasonable for investors and their professional advisers to expect to find the information in the prospectus; and - (b) only if a person whose knowledge is relevant (see subsection (3)): - (i) actually knows the information; or - (ii) in the circumstances ought reasonably to have obtained the information by making enquiries.

-Disclosures [operative] Offer Matters 1 offer to issue (or transfer) shares, debentures or interests in a managed investment scheme the rights and liabilities attaching to the securities offered the assets and liabilities, financial position and performance, profits and losses and prospects of the body that is to issue (or issued) the shares, debentures or interests 2 offer to grant (or transfer) a legal or equitable interest in securities or grant (or transfer) an option over securities the rights and liabilities attaching to: the interest or option the underlying securities for an option-the capacity of the person making the offer to issue or deliver the underlying securities if the person making the offer is:the body that issued or is to issue the
+Disclosures [operative] Offer Matters 1 offer to issue (or transfer) shares or debentures the rights and liabilities attaching to the securities offered the assets and liabilities, financial position and performance, profits and losses and prospects of the body that is to issue (or issued) the shares or debentures 2 2 offer to grant (or transfer) a legal or equitable interest in securities or grant (or transfer) an option over securities the rights and liabilities attaching to: the interest or option the underlying securities • for an option-the capacity of the person making the offer to issue or deliver the underlying securities if the person making the offer is: the body that issued or is to issue the